ihmeuw/pseudopeople/docs/source/index.rst

    [9644 rows x 15 columns]

-And W-2 and 1099 tax forms from the same fake population:
+And W-2 and 1099 tax forms from the same simulated population:

 ::